Benham Rise: United Nations recognition of the Philippine claim

-Despite its proximity to the archipelago, the plateau was previously not included in charted territory of the country.
-On April 8, 2009, the Republic of the Philippines lodged a partial territorial waters claim with the United Nations Commission on the Limits of the Continental Shelf in relation to the continental shelf in the region of the Philippine Rise.
-It was submitted as part of petition expanding the archipelago's baselines and exclusive economic zone through a law that also included other claims involving disputed territories of the Kalayaan Islands (Spratly Islands) and Scarborough Shoal.
+Despite its proximity to the archipelago, the portion of the undersea feature beyond the 200 nautical mile Exclusive Economic Zone was previously not included in charted territory of the country.
+On April 8, 2009, the Republic of the Philippines lodged a partial submission with the United Nations Commission on the Limits of the Continental Shelf to claim this portion as part of the country's extended continental shelf in relation to the continental shelf in the region of the Philippine Rise.
+It was submitted following the legislation of Republic Act No 9522 on March 10, 2009, which defined the country's archipelagic baselines.

 Congress then enacted the bill of Senator Miriam Defensor Santiago, now known as Republic Act No. 9522, or the Archipelagic Baselines Law, as the basis of the claim.
 It asserted that, according to scientific data based on seismic, magnetic, other geological features, the Philippine Rise is an extension of the Philippines’ continental shelf.
-The claim is only partial since the law that allows the Philippines to expand its territorial boundaries to also include islands in the South China Sea.

 The Philippines filed its claim for Benham Rise in 2008 in compliance with the requirements of the United Nations Convention on the Law of the Seas.
 The UN officially approved the claim in April 2012 under the administration of President Benigno Aquino III.
 It was the first claim of the Philippines approved by an international body since the colonial era.

 After Chinese survey ships were spotted in the region in 2017, President Rodrigo Duterte suggested the plateau be renamed to emphasize Philippine sovereignty over the area.
 Soon after, the Department of Foreign Affairs announced plans for a new name, and in May 2017, the government officially adopted the name “Philippine Rise” for the feature designating the area as a “protected food supply exclusive zone” and banning mining and oil exploration.
 This angered China, which maintained the Philippines has no sovereign rights or sovereignty over the Philippine Rise, despite the UN-backed 2012 international ruling saying otherwise.